 Additionally, save some of your renovation budget for the smaller things, such as repairing small issues and making sure the place is clean before visitors.

-If you’re looking to store any personal effects, clutter or furniture during the process of your home staging and sale, Titan Storage Solutions storage can help.
+If you’re looking to store any personal effects, clutter or furniture during the process of your home staging and sale, Titan Self Storage storage can help.
 We’re able to offer self-storage units in a variety of different shapes and sizes, for as long or short a time as you need.
 Find out more about what we can offer here.